Intimate Exchanges: History

 Despite its success in Scarborough, a transfer to London seemed improbable given the demands of the piece and the need of the actors to commit another extended period of time to the play.
 Alan's regular London producer Michael Codron showed initial interest, but Alan was not convinced it was commercial enough for the West End and was being overly protective of his plays.
 During the previous few years, Alan's experiences with the West End had hit a low and between 1980 and 1984, no London premiere of his plays was held in the West End (there were West End productions, but all were transfers from either the Greenwich Theatre or the National Theatre).
 In contrast, prior to 1980, there had been a London premiere of an Ayckbourn play in the West End every year since 1972.

-Intimate Exchanges at Greenwich, which would allow him complete control over the play and to present it as he wanted.
+However, Alan had a strong relationship with the Greenwich Theatre and he agreed with the venue's artistic director Alan Strachan to mount a limited run of Intimate Exchanges at Greenwich, which would allow him complete control over the play and to present it as he wanted.
 Robin Herford and Lavinia Bertram came on board and it was scheduled for a limited run.
 The success of the play led to a transfer to the intimate Ambassador's Theatre in the West End with Ray Cooney and Thelma Holt producing the play under the auspices of The Theatre Of Comedy.
 Initially scheduled for just a two month run, it eventually ran for six months in London and received a Comedy of the Year nomination in the 1984 Olivier Awards with Lavinia also gaining a Comedy Performance nomination.
 Incredibly, during the entire run (from the start at Scarborough to the final London performance) with Robin and Lavinia, there were no major mistakes and, famously, Alan told Robin at the end of it all he would never have problems with his lines again.
 Robin replied he didn’t know whether he wanted to act any more and has since become a highly respected director - particularly of Alan’s work.
 Robin did eventually return to Intimate Exchanges too, but this time as director when Colchester's Mercury Theatre staged a major revival in 2013.

 Behind The Scenes: Complete Work